 Teaching methods are tailor-made to suit the size of classes, the nature of the subject and the level of study.
-Each module has a combination of methods including lectures, tutorials, laboratory sessions, industrial visits, workshops and group work.
-QMUL degrees combine face to face teaching and practical experiences with supported and structured on-line learning.
-Our virtual learning platform is referred to as QMplus.
-Through this platform you will be able to find details about your modules, assessments, timetables and other activities.
+Each module has a combination of methods including lectures, tutorials,

 Projects throughout the programme are designed for you to exercise independent thinking, research and problem solving skills and are preferably undertaken in a related subject.
 Group projects enhance your communication, organisational as well as technical skills.